MagiCircles/MagiCircles/README.md

 card.t_abilities # { 'fly': _('Fly'), 'dance': _('Dance'), 'heal': _('Heal') }
 ```

-If choices are not provided or are provided without translations, it's going to return `_(value)` where `value` is the string.
-In that case, it's not guaranteed that the string will be in your translation file, so you might want to force it in by declaring it somewhere else: `_('the string')`.
+If choices are not provided or are provided without translations, it's going to return a dictionary with the same value as key and value.

 Some methods are available directly in MagiModel to add and remove values from the CSV: